What are Electric Motors and How Do They Work?

 Which is more powerful, an AC or a DC motor?

-Brushed motors and brushless motors are the two most prevalent types of DC motors (or BLDC motors).
-DC brushed motors, as their names suggest, feature brushes that are utilized to commutate the motor and cause it to spin.
-Electronic control replaces the mechanical commutation function in brushless motors.
 A brushed or brushless DC motor may be utilized in numerous applications.
 They work on the same principles as coils and permanent magnets in terms of attraction and repulsion.
 Both offer benefits and drawbacks that may lead you to prefer one over the other, depending on the needs of your application.
+Here are their features:

 Brushed Electric Motor